Contents

 2. Evaluate user numbers and roles

-Understanding who will be using the software and what their roles entail is crucial.
+Understanding who will be using the software and what their role entails is crucial.
 Some systems are designed for a small number of users, while others can support large teams with different access levels.
 Make sure the software you choose can accommodate the number of users you have and the specific roles they play in your inventory management process.

 3. Clarify required tool integrations